These Coconut Chocolate Cookies are easy to make chocolate chip cookies that are loaded with extra chocolate and coconut!

 5. How do you manage to keep yourself svelte for Hollywood but still cook such amazing food?

 Ha…ha…ha!
 Svelte.
 Um…I don’t.
-I need to lose weight but that’s neither here nor there.
-I suppose the point is I’m not ginormous, which is sort of a feat given how much I eat.
+Honestly, I need to lose weight but that’s neither here nor there.
 I was blessed with a pretty good metabolism, so…that’s annoying I know, but it helps.
 I also do attempt to make healthier choices with my food, particularly my non-dessert food.
 Whole wheat, some healthier sub ins, etc. It’s a constant struggle, since I’m naturally more inclined towards unhealthy foods, but I’m working on it.
 I walk around NYC a lot too, and I’m starting to attempt to like…do crunches and stuff again because I’ve gotten waaay out of the habit of any kind of actual exercise (not that I ever liked it to begin with) but I really do need to tone up a bit, haha.

 6. If you could have your dream job in either field what would it be?